 If you’re interested in similar pants in an ankle length, I’d recommend their straight leg crop in the short inseam.
 I also tried on their wide leg crop, and found the straight leg version to be much more flattering on someone petite!

 From Everlane’s clean silk collection (read more about their factories and production here), I tried on the 3 styles below each in size 00 regular.
 The silk quality of these shirts seem comparable to higher end brands and feel luxurious against the skin, draping well with no chest gapping on me.
+UPDATE: Their newer washable silk shirts are more petite-friendly compared to all of these options!
+They are also thicker and without sheerness issues.

 FYI the light colors are slightly see through, so I’d stick with the more colorful or darker hues unless you wear skin-toned undergarments (or want a piece to wear intentionally sheer over a lace bralette or camisole).
 Here are the three in order of longest to shortest on me: